This page covers some of the common issues impacting game workers, and how you can handle them.

 By providing a well-documented set of concerns that impact a large amount of people, you’re putting the responsibility back on the employer to take action.

-If they refuse to take action despite this evidence and you are a paying member of Professionals Australia or the MEAA, you can then take the issue further legally with the assistance of your union.
+If they refuse to take action despite this evidence and you are a paying member of Professionals Australia, you can then take the issue further legally with the assistance of your union.

 “Sham contracting” refers to when someone hires you as a contractor or freelancer but treats you like an employee.